herrera-ignacio/aws_certification/fundamentals/EBS/README.md

 ## EBS vs Instance Store

-* Instance Store has better I/O performance.
+* Instance Store has better I/O performance because it's a __phyisical driver attached to your phyisical server__.
 * On termination, Instance Store is lost.
 * Can't resize Instance Store.
 * Instance Store's Backups must be operated by the user.